Sustainability Policy

 - Exclusion Policy: Vive invests only in funds that actively exclude investments based on a structured exclusion policy.

-- Best-in-Class Selection: Vive invests only in funds that excel on sustainability within their asset class and mandate based on ESG performance and promote ESG goals or make positive impact in line with SFDR criteria.
+- Best-in-Class Selection: Vive only invests in funds that excel on sustainability within their asset class and mandate through ESG performance and promote ESG goals or make positive impact in line with SFDR criteria.
+To ensure this, Vive only selects funds with:

 - Voting Rights and Engagement: Vive only invests in funds that actively exercise their voting rights and have a clear engagement strategy to drive improvements in sustainability issues.